SachinDangayach/END2.0/Session9/README.md

 ![Training Logs](https://github.com/SachinDangayach/END2.0/blob/main/Session9/images/4_2.PNG)

-We can see the BERTScore score as to be as low .
+We can see the train BERTScore F1 score as to be as low .5.
 This is due to the model not performing well for the task.
 With a better model with proper training, the scores should improve as in that case the model will have similar ( in meaning also) actual and predicted tokens list and thus it will generate similar embeddings resulting high bert scores.
 Also, due to limited RAM, I was not able to calculate the BERTScore for more epochs and the system was crashing and hence I have kept it for only one epoch.